amarcoder01/bot542/replit.md

 ## Current Status (July 29, 2025)

-✅ **FULLY OPERATIONAL** - The Telegram bot is now running successfully and responding to commands.
+✅ **FULLY INTEGRATED AND OPERATIONAL** - The bot is now running with all features integrated from the deploy folder.

 ### Recent Changes
-- ✅ Fixed critical telegram package import conflicts that were preventing bot startup
-- ✅ Resolved dependency conflicts between cachetools versions
-- ✅ Successfully installed python-telegram-bot==20.8 with compatible dependencies
-- ✅ Created working telegram bot (`working_telegram_bot.py`) with robust error handling
+- ✅ Created integrated_bot.py that successfully imports and uses all services from deploy folder
+- ✅ All core services successfully integrated:
+  - MarketDataService for real-time stock data
+  - OpenAIService for AI-powered chat and analysis
+  - AlertService for price monitoring and notifications
+  - ChartService for technical chart generation
+  - TradingIntelligence for comprehensive stock analysis
+  - QlibService for trading signals
-- ✅ Bot now running on port 8080 with health monitoring endpoints
+- ✅ Bot running on port 5000 with health monitoring
-- ✅ Telegram API connectivity established and verified
+- ✅ Graceful fallback handling for missing dependencies
-- ✅ All core bot commands (/start, /help, /status, /price, /analyze, /market) functional
+- ✅ All command handlers implemented and functional
-- ✅ Resolved polling conflicts between multiple bot instances
+- ✅ Natural language chat integration working

 ## User Preferences